 Prior to the pandemic, I managed to get home to Cork about twice a year.
 I have served on the committee of the St Patrick's Society of Hong Kong for several years so that keeps my Irish connections alive and active.
 The organisation was established in 1931 and its objective is to bring the Irish community and friends of Ireland together to celebrate Ireland's culture and heritage through social gatherings and events.
 We organise a wide range of events throughout the year, sometimes in collaboration with the Irish Consulate General to Hong Kong and Macau, the Irish Chamber of Commerce Hong Kong and the Hong Kong GAA Club, with our busiest month being in March around St Patrick's Day.

-Aisling (right) at a beach clean-up in 2021 in Hong Kong, organised by the St Patrick's Society
+Aisling (right) at a beach clean-up organised by the St Patrick's Society, Hong Kong, 2021.

 Your hopes working as you do?

-(a) serving on the steering committee for the IWIRC Woman of the Year in Restructuring (Asia) Award, which award is in its 4th year now and which seeks to recognise women in the restructuring and insolvency industry in Asia who have inspired and skilfully led a restructuring team, provided creative solutions and innovative legal applications, showed exceptional leadership, and have made extraordinary contributions to the insolvency and restructuring professions;
+- serving on the steering committee for the IWIRC Woman of the Year in Restructuring (Asia) Award, which award is in its 4th year now and seeks to recognise women in the restructuring and insolvency industry in Asia who have inspired and skilfully led a restructuring team, provided creative solutions and innovative legal applications, showed exceptional leadership, and have made extraordinary contributions to the insolvency and restructuring professions

-(b) serving on the organising committee for the IWIRC Asia Conferences, which regional conferences seek to bring together members and friends of IWIRC across Asia to enjoy a programme offering technical, soft skills and networking sessions; and
+- serving on the organising committee for the IWIRC Asia Conferences, which regional conferences seek to bring together members and friends of IWIRC across Asia to enjoy a programme offering technical, soft skills and networking sessions

 I am very grateful to have the chance through IWIRC to work on so many events and projects that aim to improve the effective participation of women in the restructuring and insolvency industry, whether through empowering IWIRC members and their leadership skills, advocating for increased representation on panels and at conferences or facilitating regional connections and local networks to make the most of business development and referrals for IWIRC members and friends.
 It has, I think, improved my perspective on my role and responsibilities as a partner at my firm.
 It has also made me more aware of the obstacles that women can face in the workforce and how we can work to tackle those barriers and challenge the biases underpinning them with better outcomes for everyone.